santoshreddy534/Real-Time-Chat-App/README.md

-MERN Stack Real-Time Chat App
+<h1>MERN Stack Real-Time Chat App</h1>

-Created a fully functional real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js with Socket.IO).
-Users can create accounts, chat with others in real-time, and enjoy a seamless communication experience.
+<p>Created a fully functional real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js with Socket.IO).
+Users can create accounts, chat with others in real-time, and enjoy a seamless communication experience.</p>

-Features:
+<h3>Features:</h3>

 1. User Authentication: Secure user registration and login with username and password (considering to add options for social login in the future).